La Trobe University: Second era: 1990–2014

-The university established other professional schools, including its law school in 1992, which was previously a legal studies department which was established in 1972.
+The university established other professional schools, including its law school in 1992, which was previously a legal studies department established in 1972.
 In 2008, Victoria's second dentistry school was established at La Trobe.
 However, despite being a leading Australian university in professional health and biomedical sciences, La Trobe does not have a medical school.
 When planned and developed in the 1960s, there was strong expectation that La Trobe would eventually establish a medical school and a teaching hospital.

 The Bendigo campus of La Trobe dates back to 1873: the Bendigo College of Advanced Education amalgamated with La Trobe University in 1991, completing a process that began in the late 1980s as part of the Dawkins reforms to higher education.
 During the merger process, a controversial issue erupted when the university's head office in Bundoora raised concerns about the academic standards at Bendigo CAE.
 This led to a public outcry in which Bendigo CAE students threatened the Bendigo Advertiser over publishing the matter in its newspapers.
 Several newspapers were burned in the protest.

 The inclusion of the Wodonga Institute of Tertiary Education took place in the same year.
-The university has continued to expand, with the opening of the Research and Development Park at Bundoora and the upcoming opening of a second Melbourne CBD site.
+The university continued to expand, with the opening of campuses in Shepperton (1994), Mildura (1996), the Research and Development Park at Bundoora and sites in the Melbourne CBD.